 Hunter Lake Trail is a 13.7 mile lightly trafficked out and back trail located near Reno, Nevada that features a lake and is rated as difficult.
-The trail is primarily used for hiking and off road driving and is accessible from April until November.
+The trail is primarily used for hiking and off road driving and is best used from April until November.
 Dogs are also able to use this trail.

 off road driving

 Great place a lot of room good open meadow at the top.
 Great after noon trip

 Mostly ohv trails.
 Wide dirt road trail.

 I believe some of the prior reviews for this are mistakenly referring to the much shorter and easier Hunter Creek trail.....in the same general mountains, but accessed from entirely different spots.
 This trail, as stated, is 15 miles and pretty tiring and strenuous.
 It is NOT that heavily used at all, as is the Hunter Creek trail, nor is it narrow in places like that hike.
 There is very little shade on this hike, and as another hiker stated, it is a very good workout.
 You access the trailhead near Caughlin Ranch Elementary School, starting on a fire access road.
 It is not well marked, so be sure to study a map very well before heading out.
 There are many different little roads and trails leading various directions, so if you don't know where you are actually going, will just end up meandering around.
 I suggest starting early, as the summer sun was brutal on my way back, having began just after 9 am.
 Will aim for closer to 6 am next time!
 It was a great challenge though, that I will be repeating soon.

 Hard but a great work out.
 You will feel it in your legs for sure!
 Beautiful waterfall at the end.
 I have been several times and it is pretty busy and the trail gets narrow at numerous spots so take that into consideration.
 I would recommend this hike, but not during weekends or peak hours.